ccjusl/codeclubjusl/README.md

     *  This installs bundler.
 Run ```bundle install``` to install the required gems.
     *  Start the server in watch mode by running ```bundle exec jekyll serve --watch```
     *  You can view your local setup by firing up a browser and going to **localhost:4000**

+  * To better understand the code one can go through [this marvelous guide](http://jmcglone.com/guides/github-pages/).

 # License
 This project is licensed under the **MIT License**.